 |Object ACLs (GET, PUT)||✓|

 - GET Service — Returns a list of all buckets owned by the user who sent the request

 - GET Bucket — Returns a list of the objects within a bucket

-- GET Bucket ACL - Returns the ACL associated with a bucket
+- GET Bucket ACL — Returns the access control list (ACL) associated with a bucket

 - GET Bucket policy — Gets the policy of a bucket